Homosexuality in American football: Players coming out

 Division II college football player Brian Sims came out as gay to his team in 2000 while playing for Bloomsburg University of Pennsylvania, and publicly told his story in 2009.
-Alan Gendreau was openly gay to his Middle Tennessee Blue Raiders football team from 2008 through 2011, but they made no mention of it to the media.
+Alan Gendreau was openly gay to his Middle Tennessee Blue Raiders football team from 2008 through 2011, but the team made no mention of it to the media.
 Otherwise, he could have been the first publicly out gay active player in Division I college football.
-Outsports, a Web site specializing in LGBTQ people in sports, released his story about being a gay football player on April 23, 2013.
+Outsports, a website specializing in LGBTQ people in sports, released his story about being a gay football player on April 23, 2013.
 In January 2014, Conner Mertens of the Division III Willamette Bearcats publicly came out as bisexual, becoming the first active college football player at any level to publicly come out as bisexual.

 After he retired, NFL player David Kopay in 1975 was the first major professional team-sport athlete to come out as gay.
-Prior to Carl Nassib's coming out, many experts believed that the first openly gay active NFL player would not be a current athlete, but instead an already out high school or college player who ends up in the NFL.
+Before Carl Nassib's coming out, many experts believed that the first openly gay active NFL player would not be a current athlete, but instead an already out high school or college player who ends up in the NFL.
 CBSSports.com reported in April 2013 that one NFL team had a player that was not openly gay, but his teammates were aware that he was gay and did not care.
 That same month, Ayanbadejo said there were up to four NFL players who were considering coming out as gay on the same day with the hope that any backlash would be shared and the pressure on one person reduced.
-NFL commissioner Roger Goodell emphasized that sexual orientation discrimination was unacceptable in the NFL.
+NFL commissioner Roger Goodell emphasized that discrimination based on sexual orientation was unacceptable in the NFL.
 His statement came after players said they were asked during the NFL Scouting Combine if they liked girls.
 In November 2018, former player Jeff Rohrer became the first known current or former NFL player to be in a same-sex marriage.